mandober/rust-debrief/primitives/array/array.md

 - name: array
 - [std doc](https://doc.rust-lang.org/std/primitive.array.html)
 - primitive, compound, generic type
-- no accompanying module
+- no accompanying module in std; array doesn't have any methods, slice does
-- contiguous, fixed-size, sequence of homogenous elements
+- array is contiguous, fixed-size, sequence of homogenous elements
+- structural type, has a literal expression
-- structural type, denoted `[T; N]`, for a constant size, N>=0.
+- type annotation: `[T; N]`, for a constant size N, where N>=0
-  N is the length of the array, a part of its type.
+  N is the length of the array and a part of its type.
   N is non-negative compile-time constant.
   N (like all numbers for index, size and length) is `usize`.
 - subtypes: the number of all array types is a product of all available Rust types and all sizes: `T × usize`
 - shared reference to array: `&[T; N]`
 - mutable reference to array: `&mut [T; N]`
+- arrays of any size are Copy if the element type is Copy
+- trait implementations are statically generated up to size 32
+- array cannot be resized
+- no way to move elements out of an array (alt: `mem::replace`)
+- indexed with `[]`
+- access is bounds-checked at run-time, out of bounds indexing causes panic
-- can be coerced to slice `[T]`
+- can coerced to slice `[T]`
+- array itself is not iterable, the slice is